medic/medic-docs/md/install/smssync.md

 ## Enable Task Checking

 Assuming incoming messages are functioning correctly, to send outgoing/pending messages you need to enable task checking in SMSSync.
-This will poll Kujua every minute for outgoing/pending messages.
+This will poll Medic Mobile every minute for outgoing/pending messages.

-**Warning** if you have been testing Kujua without the gateway you might have *many* pending messages.
+**Warning** if you have been testing Medic Mobile without the gateway you might have *many* pending messages.
 Enabling this feature could potentially spend your mobile provider credit.
-Consider deleting records in Kujua, starting with a fresh Kujua install or initially removing your SIM card from the gateway.
+Consider deleting records in Medic Mobile, starting with a fresh Medic Mobile install or initially removing your SIM card from the gateway.

 * Choose the menu button on your device to get the settings menu
 * Check Enable Task Checking